pantae35872/inert/README.md

 # This is a software for L.I.S project for thailand innovative innovation 2025
-This use tauri, with svelte frontend and rppal for raspberry pi control, the backend has 2 "backends" simulate (no raspberry pi just log to the console) or rpi (the real one that uses rppal)
+This use tauri, with svelte frontend and rppal for raspberry pi control, this has 2 "backends", simulate (no raspberry pi just log to the console) or rpi (the real one that uses rppal)

 Can be ran with